Without firing a single shot

 Voluntaryist resistance, which I have previously discussed in an article by that title, is not a matter of repelling violence, but rather that of enlightening deceived subjects.
 People must be prepared mentally, spiritually, and physically (in the sense that a strong, healthy body, leads to a strong, healthy mind) to resist the demands of the illegitimate State, whether it be a foreign occupation force, or a domestic government.
 As Mubarak Awad has written, “You cannot stop people when they want to be liberated . . .
 The greatest enemy of the people and the most powerful weapon in the hands of the authorities is fear.
 [Those] who can liberate themselves from fear and who will boldly accept suffering and persecution without fear or bitterness or striking back have managed to achieve the greatest victory of all.”
 They have achieved self-control.
 “They have conquered themselves” when they recognise that they, as oppressed people, “have the option of refusing to cooperate if they are willing to pay the price.”

 A stateless country, an anarchic society, which has achieved that status, is far more likely to maintain its independence and remain free of threats of foreign occupation.
 For one thing, such an amorphous country would pose no threat to its neighbours since it had no military establishment.
-For another, its development of nonviolent resistance as a means of societal defense, would make it exceedingly costly to be invaded by another State.
+For another, its development of nonviolent resistance as a means of societal defence, would make it exceedingly costly to be invaded by another State.
 Not only would such a strategy be less threatening to neighbours, and more daunting to would-be invaders, it would give “better results than war and at a lesser cost, and with a higher moral coefficient.”
 Furthermore, for even such a community to exist, its members would have had to accept the idea that no State, whatever or wherever, has any legitimacy.
 Much as the Rhinegolders, their answer to the demand “Take me to your leader,” would be to go home to their wives and families.
 Such a people would not even comprehend, much less begin to obey, demands that they answer to some “legitimate” political power.

 The central lesson here is that even when threatened by government violence and government weapons, there is still that something which governments cannot seise.
-No government, foreign or domestic, can obtain the voluntary compliance of the citisenry without their consent.
+No government, foreign or domestic, can obtain the voluntary compliance of the citizenry without their consent.
 The Nazis found this out much to their dismay in Berlin in February 1943.
 A protest lasting several days on Rosenstrasse, involving over six hundred women of mixed Jewish marriages, caused the Gestapo to release some one thousand five hundred prisoners.
 Some of those released had been scheduled to be shipped off to Auschwitz, and were the husbands of the protesting women.
 It was a novel experience for the Nazis to face unarmed men, women, and children offering nonviolent resistance.

 Although the Berlin protesters were unharmed, the refusal to consent may be costly, dangerous, and even lead to death.
 Nevertheless the fact remains: Without the cooperation of the populace “maintaining power becomes costly or even impossible.
-All that is necessary to prevent” government domination “is to let the citisenry come to know its own strength.
+All that is necessary to prevent” government domination “is to let the citizenry come to know its own strength.
 Or, in the timeless words of LaBoetie, ‘I do not ask that you place hands upon the tyrant to topple him over, but simply that you support him no longer; then you will behold him, like a great Colossus whose pedestal has been pulled away, fall of his own weight and break into pieces’.”

 Such a stance against a government who has thousands, if not millions of soldiers, and million of dollars invested in the latest technological armaments may seem foolish, even insane.
 However as Leo Tolstoy noted, those who choose to resist “have only one thing, but that is the most powerful thing in the world — Truth.”
 And in the truth of nonviolence we find the following pearls of wisdom: “[T]he prim[ary] human obligation is to act fearlessly and in accord with one’s beliefs; that one should withdraw cooperation from destructive institutions; that this should be done without violence . . . ; that means are more important than ends; that crimes shouldn’t be committed today for the sake of a better world tomorrow; that violence brutalises the user as well as his victim; that the value of action lies in the direct benefit it brings society; that action is usually best aimed at one’s immediate surroundings and only later at more distant goals; that winning state power” should be eschewed; that freedom begins with one’s self because freedom is self-control; that freedom is oriented toward a love of truth; and that all power depends upon the consent of the governed.